miadisabelle/Pythonista/README.md

 ## What is Pythonista?

 Pythonista is an iOS app for developing and running Python scripts locally on iPad and iPhone.
-The first public version was released for the original iPad over 12 years ago, but the app has grown and adapted to the advancements in both the iOS and Python ecosystems.
-It provides everything you need to start coding right away – a native Python runtime with many included open-source libraries, a touch-optimized code editor, an interactive console, and many other tools, all available without a subscription.
+I released the first version for the original iPad over 12 years ago, but the app has grown and adapted to the advancements in both iOS and the Python language.

+Pythonista provides everything you need to start coding right away – a native Python runtime with many included open-source libraries, a touch-optimized code editor, an interactive console, and many other tools.

+Pythonista is exclusively available on the App Store without a subscription, as a one-time purchase.

 ## Community Forum & Issue Tracker